thunkii/resin/README.md

 Some additional output parameters have been added to thunkii/resonances to make resin slightly more practical; use that.

 This script is still in an alpha state and a lot of things might not work.

+Original idea, technical development, test cases, and help and advice were contributed by Daniel Bamberger.